pluja/kycnot/README.md

 * [Contribute](#contribute)
   * [Donate](#donate)
 * [Mentioned at](#mentioned-at)

-## Legend of icons
-Legend of icons is now available on the website itself.

 ## Why this
 Cryptocurrencies are meant to make a change on the way we pay and exchange goods.
 They are made to untie the dependency between the users (customers) and the centralized entities that are in control (law enforced) of our economy (e.g. Banks, FED, etc.).